 Power Supply Connection: This refers to the high current (or voltage) power supply that provides the energy to create the evaporant stream.
-The power supply connection on the STC-2000A has the control voltage that controls the high current (or voltage) power supply.
-From the STC-2000A point of view, this is known as the source control voltage.
+The power supply connection on the STC-2002 has the control voltage that controls the high current (or voltage) power supply.
+From the STC-2002 point of view, this is known as the source control voltage.
 The word source describing the source material of the deposition process in the form of an evaporant stream.
-Along the bottom of the back panel, in the area where the sensor card is expected to reside, is the text label SOURCE.
+Along the bottom of the back panel, in the area where sensor cards may reside, is the text label SOURCE.
 This is meant to indicate the 9 pin D-sub connector that is part of the sensor card.
-The text label, 1⁄2, refers to control voltage outputs.
-In the sensor card slot, this indicates control voltage 1 and control voltage 2.
-Control voltage 1 can be used to control the high current (or voltage) power supply just described.
-The 2nd control voltage could alternately be used to control the high current (or voltage) power supply but is typically used for the strip chart recorder control.
+The text labels 1/2, 3/4, 5/6, 7/8 refer to control voltage outputs.
+In the first sensor card slot, this indicates control voltage 1 and control voltage 2.
+Control voltage 1 is meant to control the high current (or voltage) power supply just described.
+The 2nd control voltage is typically used for the strip chart recorder control.
 These identical analog outputs can be interchanged.
 In fact, their function is assigned by means of menu programming.
 If the two functions (control voltage and recorder) are assigned by menu programming on the same analog channel, the control voltage will have precedence and the recorder function will be lost.
 After these programmed outputs are used in a film, a conflicting recorder function having been lost in this way would require a reboot to recognize a correcting change.
 The analog output used for the control voltage output has a number of programmable parameters associated with it.
 One in the MAIN/ REVIEW FILMS menu path is: SS MAP SELECT.
 Another one in the MAIN/ REVIEW MAPS menu path is: source out channel.
 Don't overlook the ground connection (connector shell).
 Shielding goes a long way toward noise reduction and ultimately contributes to a stable system.
-[Section 4.6 has more details]
+[Section 4.6X has more details]

-Strip Chart Recorder Connection: This refers to the STC-2000A output from the 9 pin D-sub on the sensor card that can provide the proper analog signal for a strip chart recorder.
+Strip Chart Recorder Connection: This refers to the STC-2002 output from the 9 pin D-sub on a sensor card that can provide the proper analog signal for a strip chart recorder.
 Along with the hardware connection, the analog output used for the strip chart recorder has a number of programmable parameters associated with it.
 Two in the MAIN/ EXEC/ SYSTEM CONFIG menu path are: recorder function I/O control and recorder out channel.
-This function can be assigned to one or none of the 2 identical source out channels.
 Don't overlook the ground connection (connector shell).
 Shielding goes a long way toward noise reduction and ultimately contributes to a stable system.
-(See Power Supply Connection above for other source out channel details) [Section 4.7 has more details]
+(See Power Supply Connection above) [Section 4.7X has more details]

 RS232 Communications Connection: Located in the approximate center of the back panel and labeled with the text RS232 is a male 9 pin D-sub connector for the purpose of communications with a PC or laptop computer.
 A straight through cable (that is, pin 1 at one end is connected to pin 1 at the other end, pin 2 to pin2, etc.) cannot be used.
 A cable configuration known as a null modem cable needs to be used.
-A diagram of the connections is shown in section 4.11.
+A diagram of the connections is shown in [section 4.11XX](#).
 Operations (start/stop) and menu programming normally done through the front panel controls can be accomplished remotely by means of the interface.
 Software downloads that become the product firmware can also be accomplished through this port.
 Menu programming needs to be set for the proper baud rate and communication protocol (Main/Executive/Comm.
-Setup menus).
-[Section 3.15 and 3.16 has more details]
+Setup menus) [Section [3.15X](#) and [3.16Y](#) has more details]